Midday Musings

 • Where: Roosevelt Library | 311 Roosevelt Avenue, San Antonio, TX 78210

-• Cost: $30 per lunch session for RLSC Members or $40 per lunch session for Non-Members (general public)
+• Cost: $35 per lunch session for RLSC and Harvard Business School Club of San Antonio Members or $45 per lunch session for non-members (general public)

 • Includes: lunch entrée with vegetarian or vegan alternative, brownie dessert, iced tea, and the speaker program